Eric Carpenter, Regional Report Compiler

 Browsing past regional reports in North American Birds, one can both short-term and long-tern trends.
 Hurricanes routinely propel Magnificent Frigatebirds into central Texas.
 West Texas droughts force Sage Thrashers into the wetter east.
 Increasingly, warmer winters have allowed “border specialties” such as Buff-bellied Hummingbird and Couch’s Kingbird to expand northward through central Texas.
 Even Tropical Parula has pushed northward to Corpus Christi and Austin, and Great Kiskadees have reached Midland and Waco.
 In recent years, the Century Club challenge–finding 100 species in each of the 254 counties–has expanded our knowledge of birdlife in rarely birded areas, and as a result of these efforts, each North American Birds regional report usually includes first county records.

-The ABA gratefully acknowledges the contributions of Texas Regional Report Compiler Eric Carpenter, Texas Regional Photo Editor David Sarkozi, and Texas Sub-regional Editors Steve Cardiff, Bert Frenz, Anthony Hewetson, Jim Paton, Ross Rasmussen, Willie Sekula, Ron Weeks, and David Wolf to promoting knowledge and understanding about the birdlife of the continent.
+The ABA gratefully acknowledges the contributions of Texas Regional Report Compiler Eric Carpenter, Texas Regional Photo Editor David Sarkozi, and Texas Sub-regional Compilers Steve Cardiff, Bert Frenz, Anthony Hewetson, Jim Paton, Ross Rasmussen, Willie Sekula, Ron Weeks, and David Wolf to promoting knowledge and understanding about the birdlife of the continent.